Register for an Advisement Session

 Formerly known as the Accel program, the Move On When Ready (MOWR) program provides opportunities for eligible high school students to enroll at East Georgia State College* and earn both high school and college credit via part-time or full-time enrollment.
 When satisfactorily completed, such courses will count both toward high school graduation and college credit.
 Student must remain in good academic standing with a 2.0 GPA or higher to remain eligible for the program.
 Tuition for this program is funded by State revenues.
 Students can enroll only in courses approved by the high school counselor and those listed in the Course Directory published by the Georgia Student Finance Commission.

-*MOWR program is currently only available at the Swainsboro and Statesboro campus locations.
+The program is offered during all terms of the school year: fall, spring and summer semester and is currently only available at the Swainsboro and Statesboro campus locations.

-- Attend a private or public secondary educational institution within the State of Georgia or a home study program operated pursuant to §O.C.G.A.
-20-2-690 that has been approved by the Georgia Student Finance Commission as a MOWR participating school.
+Attend a MOWR participating school public or private secondary educational institution within the State of Georgia.
 Ask your guidance counselor to be sure your school is approved to participate.

 - Have a High School academic GPA of 3.0 or higher (as calculated by the Office of Admissions).

-- Be on track to complete the Required High School Curriculum, as defined by the University System of Georgia.
+- Be on track to complete the Required High School Curriculum (RHSC), as defined by the University System of Georgia.